 - Ask your web developer if they offer ongoing support (not all do).

-- Find a junior-level developer for help with the simpler tasks at lower rates.
+- Find a junior-level developer for help with simpler tasks at lower rates within the constraints your primary developer recommends.

-- Cultivate expertise yourself or in employees for updating content, which can result in significant savings.
+- Cultivate expertise — in yourself or in employees — for updating content.
+This can result in significant savings over time.

-- Rely on the web host for server support and some kinds of backend issues.
+- Rely on the web host for server support and some types of backend (i.e., not visible to the public) issues.

 - If your needs evolve, it may become useful to have IT expertise available for occasional consultation.